U.S. Supreme Court Won't Hear Adnan Syed's Appeal, Keeping 'Serial' Subject In Prison

 But state prosecutors continued to fight it.
 And in March, the state's highest court, the Court of Appeals, determined in a 4-to-3 decision that Syed does not deserve a new trial, reversing his legal victory and keeping Syed locked up.
 The appeals court did believe that Syed's trial counsel was deficient but did not find any prejudice.
 That ruling essentially was affirmed by the U.S. Supreme Court.

-Syed's lawyer, Justin Brown, said he was "extremely disappointed" by the Supreme Court's decision.
+But on Monday, Maryland Attorney General Brian Frosh responded to news of the high court's decision by saying the evidence linking Syed to Lee's death is "overwhelming."

-"Two courts have said he deserves a new trial, and then Maryland's highest court reversed that.
-We think it's appalling," Brown said.
-"We think this is a grave injustice.
-The way this has played out is sickening."
+"We remain confident in the verdict that was delivered by the jury and are pleased that justice for Hae Min Lee has been done," Raquel Coombs, a spokeswoman for Frosh, said in a statement.

-However, Brown said Syed's legal fight isn't over — that his client was a juvenile sentenced to life in prison without a "meaningful opportunity for parole."
+Brown said Syed was a juvenile when he was sentenced to life in prison without a "meaningful opportunity for parole" — and that they planned to file an appeal in state court on those grounds.

 "That can be litigated in state court," Brown said.
 "We won't give up."

-In the petition to the U.S. Supreme Court, Brown wrote that the prosecution's witness had an inconsistent story and an alibi witness who could have exonerated Syed never testified at the trial.
+In the petition to the U.S. Supreme Court, Brown underscored Wilds' inconsistent statements and how McClain's testimony might have exonerated Syed.

 "Syed is entitled to a new trial," Brown wrote.
 Syed should have the opportunity to present his alibi to a jury, and the jury — not the Maryland Court of Appeals — should decide its worth."